What Does NFS Mean in Text? Real Meaning, Social Media Uses, and Hidden Contexts Explained

 Western Culture

-In the US, UK, and Canada, NFS is heavily connected to:
+In the US, Canada, and the UK, NFS is strongly linked to:

 • Sneaker culture